rua-iri/HOWIS/README.md

 # whats_up_check

-Fullstack project to check a website's status from a number of global regions.
+Fullstack project to check a website's status from a number of different lambda functions.

 ## Demo